dungahk/angular-window-component/README.md

 export class AppModule { }
 ```

-Once your library is imported, you can use its components and directives in your Angular application:
+Once your library is imported, you can use its component and directives in your Angular application:

 ```xml
 <!-- You can now use window component in app.component.html -->